andreistefanciprian/urlshortener/README.md

 ## API Endpoints

-The API Gateway exposes two main REST endpoints:
+The API Gateway exposes three main REST endpoints:

 ### POST /create
 Creates a new short URL from a long URL.